CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access-vm.md

 ![All connections](https://a3s.fi/docs-files/sensitive-data/SD_Desktop/Desktop_AllConnections.png)

-## Log out from your desktop
+## Log out from virtual desktop

-*Log out* from the desktop (in the workspace view, top right corner of the browser).
+1. Click **Power icon** in top right corner of the desktop.
+2. Select **Power Off/Log out**, then select **Log Ou**t.
+3. Select **Log Out** in the new window.
+4. Select **Home** to return to SD Desktop home page.

 This will close all applications and disconnect the work session.
 You can access the same desktop anytime after logging in to the services.

 ![Log out from desktop](https://a3s.fi/docs-files/sensitive-data/SD_Desktop/Desktop_LogOut1.png)